Trip Report: Outdoor Alliance 10-Year Anniversary D.C. Fly-in - ACA

 “Politics are too serious a matter to be left to politicians” — Charles de Gaulle

 It is in this spirit that Outdoor Alliance brought together the first cohort of the Grasstops Collective.
-Comprised of 20 outdoor enthusiasts from around the United States, this cohort has met virtually twice a month beginning in May before coming together in Washington D.C. for Outdoor Alliance’s 10-Year Anniversary Fly-in.
+Composed of 20 outdoor enthusiasts from around the United States, this cohort has met virtually twice a month beginning in May before coming together in Washington D.C. for Outdoor Alliance’s 10-Year Anniversary Fly-in.

 This thoughtful and innovative program is demystifying how public policy impacts your ability to play outside and creating a powerful group of advocates to better represent paddlers, mountain bikers, climbers, hikers, surfers, and backcountry skiers.
 The Bureau of Economic Analysis calculates the economic output of outdoor recreation to be $1.1 trillion, surpassing industries such as mining and farming and ranching in addition to contributing over 5 million jobs (2022 Outdoor Recreation Economy Data Release).
 As paddlers and users of public lands and waters, we are an incredibly important group with the power to elevate recreation in the national dialogue.